pik-copan/pycopanlpjml/CONTRIBUTING.md

 - Create GitHub release (if tag push)

 This ensures that CITATION.cff always reflects the exact version of the release.

+**Note:** This package uses the unified release functionality from `pycoupler`.
+The release script automatically detects the current package and handles all release operations consistently across all packages.

 ## Contributing